 Posted on Sunday 30 September 2018

 One of the greatest hurdles in building a business is capital, or lack thereof.
-A lack of capital and financial resources subsequently prompts aspiring entrepreneurs to believe that borrowing money is their only option.
-Of course, this belief is inaccurate.
-The pitfalls of going into debt are well-documented, but thankfully other alternatives do exist.
+Pure lack of capital and financial resources, subsequently pushes aspiring entrepreneurs to believe that borrowing money is their only option.
+Of course this is pretty accurate but there are other ways.
+The pitfalls of going into debt are well-documented, but thankfully, other alternatives do exist.

 Starting a successful enterprise is a tough venture.
 Starting a successful enterprise without going into any debt is even more challenging.
 However, with the proper preparation, knowledge, and expertise, it can be done.